 You can take a vague business question and go from idea inception to analysis and presentation.
 You also have the technical and leadership know-how to help others to do so.

 How can you highlight all these skills on your data analytics manager resume?
 That’s where we can help.

-We’ve helped thousands of analytics managers land their next job and these 3 resume samples & subsequent tips are a great jumping off point to update your resume.
+We’ve helped thousands of analytics managers land their next job and these five resume samples and subsequent tips are a great jumping-off point to update your resume.

 Data Analytics Manager Resume

 Classic Analytics Manager Resume

 What Matters Most: Your Work Experience & Skills

 When employers are deciding whether to give you an interview as a data analytics manager they need to answer 2 questions:

 - Do you have the technical skills to do the job?